Adding Gamification to the Volunteer Experience

 5. Recognizing Hard Work

 How do you recognize your volunteers?
 Volunteers don’t always get the recognition they deserve, and gamification is an easy way to change that.
-Giving out small prizes for achievements in game tasks you create helps you perform more consistent volunteer recognition and fosters an atmosphere of celebrating success.
+Giving out small prizes for achievements in tasks you create helps you perform more consistent volunteer recognition and fosters an atmosphere of celebrating success.

 6. Making Volunteers Feel Valued

 How do volunteers feel valued?
 Often, it’s when you show your appreciation.
-When you give volunteers small, frequent rewards, you do more than merely giving them prizes.
+When you give volunteers small, frequent rewards, you do more than merely give them prizes.
 You also make them feel like valued, necessary parts of your organization.
 The incentives you create for rewarding volunteers don’t have to be big ones — small, heartfelt rewards can go a long way toward making volunteers feel seen and appreciated.

 7. Boosting Volunteer Recruitment and Retention